Memory Almost Full: Background

-Nine demos were recorded at The Mill studio in September 2003 by Paul McCartney and his touring band.
+Nine demos were recorded at Hog Hill Mill studio in September 2003 by Paul McCartney and his touring band.
 A month later, in October, album sessions for Memory Almost Full began, and were produced by David Kahne and recorded at Abbey Road Studios.
 McCartney and the band recorded the songs "You Tell Me", "Only Mama Knows", "Vintage Clothes", "That Was Me", "Feet in the Clouds", "House of Wax", "The End of the End", and "Whole Life".
 However, the sessions were cut short and put on hiatus when McCartney started another album, Chaos and Creation in the Backyard, with producer Nigel Godrich.

 In the website constructed for the album, McCartney stated: "I actually started this album, Memory Almost Full, before my last album Chaos and Creation in the Backyard, released September 2005. (...)
 When I was just finishing up everything concerned with Chaos and had just got the Grammy nominations (2006) I realised I had this album to go back to and finish off.
 So I got it out to listen to it again, wondering if I would enjoy it, but actually I really loved it.
 All I did at first was just listen to a couple of things and then I began to think, 'OK, I like that track – now, what is wrong with it?'
 And it might be something like a drum sound, so then I would re-drum and see where we would get to. (...)
 In places it's a very personal record and a lot of it is retrospective, drawing from memory, like memories from being a kid, from Liverpool and from summers gone.
 The album is evocative, emotional, rocking, but I can't really sum it up in one sentence".